abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 In this post, we will be looking at the paper [PnPNet: End-to-End Perception and Prediction with Tracking in the Loop](https://arxiv.org/abs/2005.14711), by *Liang et al.*,  which was published in CVPR 2020 [[1]](http://abyaadrafid.github.io/post/pnpnet/#1).
 After defining our task and discussing some related research in this field, we will be looking at the methodology of the paper.
-Then we will analyze the quantative results and have a look at the qualitative results.
+Then we will analyse the quantitative results and have a look at the qualitative results.
 Finally, we will finish it off with some remarks and possible ideas for extension.

 # Introduction

 In the context of self-driving vehicles, predicting the motion of other vehicles is a critical task.
-Approximating the trajectory of neighboring agents in the future is equally as important as detecting them in the current time frame.
+Approximating the trajectory of neighbouring agents in the future is equally as important as detecting them in the current time frame.
 To do this task, so far three paradigms have been proposed.

 The first divides this problem into three separate sub-tasks, which are handled by completely independent sub-systems.
 These three tasks, namely, object detection, object tracking, and motion forecasting are done sequentially.
 As they are developed separately, they need more computing power and cannot correct mistakes from upstream tasks.
 The second paradigm  tries to solve the detection and prediction task with a single neural network.
 This yields more efficient computation but these models suffer from limited use of temporal history and are vulnerable to occlusion.